 - Set a fixed bedtime: Try to keep bedtimes within a consistent window every night—even on weekends—to regulate circadian rhythms.

-- Create calming pre-sleep activities: Reading a book, gentle stretching or meditation helps relax mind and body.
+- Create calming pre-sleep activities: Reading a book, gentle stretching, or quiet relaxation helps settle the mind and body.

-- Avoid screens at least one hour before bed: Blue light suppresses melatonin production delaying sleep onset.
+- Avoid screens at least one hour before bed: Cutting back on stimulating device use before sleep can help bedtime go more smoothly.

-- Avoid heavy meals or caffeine late afternoon/evening: These can disrupt digestion or stimulate alertness unhelpfully close to bedtime.
+- Avoid heavy meals or caffeine late afternoon/evening: These can disrupt digestion or increase alertness too close to bedtime.

-- Create a comfortable sleeping environment: Cool room temperature (around 65°F/18°C), minimal noise/light disturbances enhance deep sleep quality.
+- Create a comfortable sleeping environment: A cool, dark, and quiet room can improve sleep quality.

 The Role of Parents in Enforcing Bedtimes